layerarch/layerarch.github.io/pages/privacy.md

 ## Contact Us

-If you have any questions about this Privacy Policy, You can contact us: [support@layerarch.ca](mailto:support@layerarch.ca)
+If you have any questions about this Privacy Policy, You can contact us: [contact@layerarch.ca](mailto:contact@layerarch.ca)